NerdNu/OddJob/README.md

 ------------------------
-If a task type has messages, player commands, or console commands that use `/run-as <player> <command>` to run a command as a specified player, then the it needs the target player to be online for correct functioning.
+If a task type has messages, player commands, or console commands that use `/run-as <player> <command>` to run a command as a specified player, then it needs the target player to be online for correct functioning.
 In this situation, the task is marked *forced online* and behaves as if the task type had `online` set to `true`.